Maybe you’ve already tried to apply for a regular, unsecured personal loan — only to be turned down.

 What if you don’t have a trusted person to ask to be your guarantor or you don’t want to ask anyone to take on this responsibility?
 Here are some alternatives to a guarantor loan that you could consider.

-• Flex loan.
-A line of credit that is similar to a credit card, a flex loan can also be used to build credit.
+• Flex loan: A line of credit that is similar to a credit card, a flex loan can also be used to build credit.
 Borrowers can use funds up to their credit limit, repay those funds, and borrow them again.
-Interest rates on flex loans tend to be high, and there may be fees assessed daily or monthly — or even each time the loan is used.
+Interest rates on flex loans tend to be high, and there may be fees assessed daily or monthly or each time the loan is used.

-• Loan from a friend or family member.
-Perhaps the person you ask to be a guarantor doesn’t want to take on that responsibility, but they are willing to directly loan you the money.
-A loan from family or a friend can be an option to consider, but it can be difficult on relationships.
-Having a written agreement outlining the expectations and responsibilities of both parties will go a long way to minimizing miscommunication and hurt feelings.
+• Loan from a friend or family member: Perhaps the person you ask to be a guarantor doesn’t want to take on that responsibility, but they are willing to directly loan you the money.
+A loan from family or a friend can be an option to consider, but you’ll want to be sure to have a written agreement outlining the expectations and responsibilities of both parties.
+This will go a long way to minimizing miscommunication and hurt feelings.
 Keep in mind that this is not an option that will help you build your credit history.

 The Takeaway

-Getting approved for an unsecured loan is more likely if you have a solid credit history, an above-average credit score, and sufficient income to satisfy a lender’s qualification requirements.
-If you’re lacking one or more of these things, you might be considering other types of loans, which may include a guarantor loan.
+Getting approved for an unsecured personal loan is more likely if you have a solid credit history, an above-average credit score, and sufficient income to satisfy a lender’s qualification requirements.
+If you’re lacking one or more of these things, you might consider other types of loans, which might include a guarantor loan.

 FAQ